bookofproofs/bookofproofs.github.io/_sources/history/19th-century/nekrasov.md

 9. Developed criteria for the solvability of equations with bounded delays, and criteria for their solvability.
 10. Established a theory of the decay of solutions to equations with retarded arguments and constructed its solutions.

 Born 9 December 1883, Moscow, Russia.
-Died 21 May1957, Moscow, Russia.
+Died 21 May 1957, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nekrasov/)